loda-lang/loda-programs/programs/oeis/list2.md

 * [A133356](http://oeis.org/A133356) ([L58 program](133/A133356.asm)): a(n)=2a(n-1)+16a(n-2) for n>1, a(0)=1, a(1)=1 .
 * [A133363](http://oeis.org/A133363) ([L16 program](133/A133363.asm)): Numbers n such that 1+Sum[3k, k=1,2,...,n] is prime.
 * [A133368](http://oeis.org/A133368) ([L05 program](133/A133368.asm)): Period 5: 1, 1, 3, 7, 3.
+* [A133386](http://oeis.org/A133386) ([L09 program](133/A133386.asm)): Number of forests of labeled rooted trees with n nodes, containing exactly 2 trees of height one, all others having height zero.
 * [A133398](http://oeis.org/A133398) ([L20 program](133/A133398.asm)): Numbers that are not Mersenne primes.
 * [A133405](http://oeis.org/A133405) ([L07 program](133/A133405.asm)): a(n)=3a(n-1)-a(n-3)+3a(n-4).
 * [A133407](http://oeis.org/A133407) ([L12 program](133/A133407.asm)): a(n) = a(n-1) + 5*a(n-2) for n >= 2, a(0)=1, a(1)=2.